michael-trullion/mcp-servers/README.md

 npm run server -- [server-name]
 ```

-For example, to run the github server:
+For example, to run the postgres server:

 ```
-npm run server -- github
+npm run server -- postgres
 ```

 This will automatically build the TypeScript code and start the server.